uzairdeveloper223/PeriodicElement-API/README.md

 </body>
 </html>
 ```
-Example Output:
+🔹 Example Output:

-When you click the button, it will display Hydrogen's data in the ```<pre>``` block in a formatted JSON structure.
+When you click the button, it will display Hydrogen’s data in the <pre> block.

+---

-## Contributing
+## 🛠 Contributing

-Feel free to fork the repository and submit pull requests.
-Contributions are welcome!
+✅ Feel free to fork the repository & submit pull requests!
+✅ Contributions are welcome!

+---

-# Credits
+## 👨‍💻 Credits

-API created by UzairDeveloper223
+🔹 API created by **UzairDeveloper223**

-Made using PHP.
+🔹 Developed in **Python and JSON**

-Hosted on InfinityFree.
+🔹 Hosted on **Railway**

+---

-# License
+## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+📄 This project is licensed under the MIT License.
+See the LICENSE file for details.